Storage for Slicer¶

 Devmapper¶

-Devmapper is available for Slicer, but not set up by default.
-Reach out if you have tried ZFS and need to use it instead.
+Devmapper is available for Slicer, but not set up by default and requires additional setup.

 Pros: